 - Maiden: A horse that has never won a race.

 - Thoroughbred: A breed of horse known for speed and endurance while racing long distances.

 - Quarter horse: A breed of horse that excels at sprinting short distances.

 About the Track

 All tracks are not created equal, and each venue around the country and world has various different tracks and features.
 They are different lengths and surfaces, all of which affect how the horses perform.
 By better understanding the track and how each runner performs on a certain surface, your betting will improve greatly.

 Here is a look at some important terms regarding the track:

 - All-weather: A synthetic racing surface that is often made with sand.
 It is able to stand up to weather changes better than other surfaces.

 - Turf: A type of racing surface made of grass that is easier on a horse’s body.

 - Furlong: A unit of distance measurement used in horse racing.
-A furlong is the equivalent of an 1/8 of a mile or just over 201 metres, and race distances are often measured in furlongs.
+A furlong is the equivalent of 1/8 of a mile or just over 201 meters, and race distances are often measured in furlongs.

 About the Race